vijay-fs/coffee_mcp_server/README.md

   - Use feature branches for development
   - Review code for security issues before merging
   - Regularly update dependencies to patch security vulnerabilities

+## 🔧 Performance Optimizations

+### Responsive PDF Processing

+The server implements several optimizations to ensure responsiveness when processing large PDF documents:

+1. **Page-by-Page Processing**:

+   - Large PDFs are processed one page at a time
+   - Each page is immediately processed after conversion instead of waiting for all pages to be converted
+   - MongoDB is updated after each page completes, providing real-time status updates

+2. **Background Thread Processing**:

+   - Document processing runs in a background thread
+   - Main API thread remains responsive for status queries and other requests
+   - Non-blocking architecture allows for concurrent processing of multiple documents

+3. **Optimized MongoDB Interaction**:

+   - Support for both string IDs and ObjectIds in queries
+   - Efficient update operations with minimal database overhead
+   - Atomic updates for page data to prevent race conditions
+   - Robust error handling with automatic recovery mechanisms

+4. **Flexible Debug Image Handling**:
+   - Debug images can be saved to a configurable path using `RAGNOR_DEBUG_IMAGES_PATH` environment variable
+   - If the variable is not set, no debug images are created, improving performance

+### Memory and Performance Considerations

+- Processing large documents (500+ pages) requires sufficient memory for OCR operations
+- For very large documents, consider increasing server memory allocation
+- API remains responsive even during intensive processing tasks
+- Progress updates allow clients to accurately track status of long-running jobs

 ## 🧩 Development and Extensions